Fishing & Boating Careers

-- DWFP - Consv Assoc Biologist
+- DWFP - Consv Res Biologist (Leflore)

-Deadline to apply for this postion - Monday July 28, 2014
+Deadline to apply for this postion - Monday September 08, 2014

 Applicant must provide employing agency evidence of completion of education requirements and a valid copy of his/her transcript to verify course work, when applicable.

-Applicant must possess and maintain a valid Mississippi Driver's License.
+Note: Applicant must possess and maintain a valid Mississippi Driver's License.